diegotorres03/web-components-repository/docs/step-by-step.md

 ### Activity 2.2.1: Memory flip game

-Here, we want to create a component that will draw the boar for our memory game.
-This componente will be used in this way, and every time we change the level attribute we want to update the component to reflect the new level.
+Here, we want to create a component that will draw the board for our memory game, and every time we change the level attribute we want to update the component to reflect the new level:
 ```html
 <memory-flip-board id="game-board" level="2"></memory-flip-board>
 ```

-At this point, we are familiar with the process, create a `memory-flip-board` folder on `web-components-app/src/components`.
-And create the respective `index.js` file to export the component
+At this point, we are familiar with the process, so create a `memory-flip-board` folder in `web-components-app/src/components` and create the respective `index.js` file to export the component:
 ```js
   export * from './memory-flip-board'
 ```